+I am a water and environmental consultant.
 I specialise in innovative environmental technologies of all sorts, particularly in the solution of complex environmental problems where several areas (for example water quantity and quality, air pollution, contaminated ground, climate change impacts) need evaluating and addressing.
 I worked on supporting the development of environmental technologies for several years, for Innovate UK, which is the UK's national innovation agency, and directed the environmental sustainability knowledge transfer network (based in Oxford University) for six years.

 I have just contributed chapters to, and edited a research-based book on the Indian subcontinent and the sustainable development goals (Routledge), focusing mainly on Bangladesh but including India).
 I have experience in working elsewhere in the developing world, but mostly in the subcontinent where this type of problem involving balancing historic legacy and modern pressures created by rapid development, is endemic.